ExcelGeek's Freedom Account Spreadsheet

 |Software Requirements:||32-bit Excel 2007 or later (Windows);|

 |or Excel 2011 for Mac|

 |Other Requirements:||Macros Enabled in Excel [What's this?]|

-[NOTE: This spreadsheet will NOT work with OpenOffice.]
+[NOTE: This spreadsheet will NOT work with OpenOffice or Google Docs.]

 [MAC USERS: This spreadsheet will NOT work with Numbers, or with Excel 2008 for Mac.
-It requires Excel 2004 or Excel 2011 for Mac is required.
-Also, OS X 10.8 Mountain Lion or older is required (NOT certified for 10.9 Mavericks at this time).]
+Excel 2011 for Mac is required.
+Also, OS X 10.8 Mountain Lion or older is required (NOT certified for 10.9 Mavericks at this time). ]

 One of the most beneficial things I ever did for my finances was to embrace the concept of Freedom Accounts, as popularized by Mary Hunt.

 It didn't take long for me to figure out that the Freedom Account concept is a tremendous idea.
 However, it absolutely begs for a spreadsheet to manage the numbers and subaccounts.
 To that end, being a Certified Computer Dork, I set about building one.